AndOslandsbotn/StreaMRAK/README.md

 to generate the datasets using the code in the Experiments/Datasets folder.
 The MRFALKON code corresponds to the LP-KRR in the StreaMRAK paper.

-When running the MRFALKON experiments, it is neccessary to set the correct value for the lowlim_ntrp parameter inMRFALKONmainConfig_mrfalkon that can be found in the configuration file:
+When running the MRFALKON experiments, it is neccessary to set the correct value for the lowlim_ntrp parameter in the MRFALKONmainConfig_mrfalkon configuration file.
+This file can be found in the folder StreaMRAK/StreaMRAKconfig.
-StreaMRAK/StreaMRAKconfig/MRFALKONmainCOnfig_mrfalkon

 For the varsin experiments
 lowlim_ntrp = 110000